hhandika/nahpu/website/docs/usages/personnel.md

 ### Preparator only

-A person who help prepare the specimens but does not create or edit records in the catalog.
+A person who helps prepare the specimens but does not create or edit records in the catalog.

 ### None

-In the specimen care role field, this means that the person does not have a role in taking care the specimen.
-They can be a field guide, a driver, or anyone else who support data collection but does not have a role in taking care the specimens.
+In the specimen care role field, this means that the person does not have a role in taking care of the specimen.
+This can be a field guide, a driver, or anyone else who support data collection but does not have a role in taking care of the specimens.